-- Item:1 Got approved for Mission statement and Vision statement (given in Annexure -

-1). - Item: 2 Discussion and review of the first BoS. - Item:3 Discussed about the details of the admitted students for academic year 2020-2021 (given in Annexure - II). - Item:4 Syllabi from III to IV semesters for the B.Tech Artificial Intelligence and Data Science approved with the following suggestions. - i) In Probability and Statistics, suggested to add IQR, Hypotheis testing, ANOVA, Empirical rule and suggested a book "Practical Statistics for Data Scientist" and also recommended to rename as "Probability and Statistics for Data Science". - ii) In Algorithm Design and Analysis, in Unit-II suggested to add Activity Selection Problem and in unit-V Decidability and Undecidability concepts. - iii) In Fundamental of Artificial Intelligence, suggested to change the subject name as Fundamentals of Artificial Intelligence. - iv) In Basic Machine Learning Techniques, Swap the unit-II and unit-III.
-Suggested to add performance metrics in unit II and III. - v) In Discrete Mathematics and Automata, suggested to change the subject name as Discrete Mathematics and graph theory and keep automata
+Item:1 Cot approved for Mission statement and Vision statement (sixon in Approvers item. i Got approved for Mission statement and Vision statement (given in Annexure - I).
+Item:2 Discussion and review of the first BoS.
+Item:3 Discussed about the details of the admitted students for academic year 2020-2021 (given in Annexure - II).
+Item:4 Syllabi from III to IV semesters for the B.Tech - Artificial Intelligence and Data Science approved with the following suggestions. i) In Probability and Statistics, suggested to add IQR, Hypotheis testing, ANOVA, Empirical rule and suggested a book "Practical Statistics for Data Scientist" and also recommended to rename as "Probability and Statistics for Data Science". ii) In Algorithm Design and Analysis, in Unit-II suggested to add Activity Selection Problem and in unit-V Decidability and Undecidability concepts. iii) In Fundamental of Artificial Intelligence, suggested to change the subject name as Fundamentals of Artificial Intelligence. iv) In Basic Machine Learning Techniques, Swap the unit-II and unit-III.
+Suggested to add performance metrics in unit II and III. v) In Discrete Mathematics and Automata, suggested to change the subject name as Discrete Mathematics and graph theory and keep automata subject in professional elective by removing the data mining.

+- vi) In Data Visualization, recommended to use Python libraries instead of R for the second and third units. - vii) In Advanced Machine Learning Techniques, suggested to add Hidden Markov model in Unit-I and Light GBM in unit-III. - viii) In Data Visualization Laboratory, recommended to use python instead of R. The above corrections are approved by BoS members and the details are given in Annexure III.

+Item:5 Discu

-- subject in professional elective by removing the data mining. - In Data Visualization, recommended to use Python libraries instead of R for the second and third units. - vii) In Advanced Machine Learning Techniques, suggested to add Hidden Markov model in Unit-I and Light GBM in unit-III. - viii) In Data Visualization Laboratory, recommended to use python instead of R. The above corrections are approved by BoS members and the details are given in Annexure - III. - Item:5 Discussed about Evaluation Systems and got approved. - Item:6 Discussed about the Professional electives of IV semester and Open electives opted by the students from IV to VII semester and gave the following suggestions. - In Principles of Data Analytics, suggested to remove 5th unit, and to introduce the basics of R programming in Unit-III to V. - In Building Blocks of Artificial Intelligence, recommended to rename the subject name as Soft Computing and swap Unit-I and Unit-II. - iii) In GPU Computing, CUDA Programming can be added. - Scripting Language can be moved to fifth semester and in fourth semester Microprocessors and Microcontrollers can be added. - v) Data Mining subject can be removed and Automata and Compiler Design can be added.
+Discussed about Evaluation Systems and got approved.

+Discussed about the Professional electives of IV semester and Open electives opted by the students from IV to VII semester and gave the following suggestions.

+- i) In Principles of Data Analytics, suggested to remove 5th unit, and to introduce the basics of R programming in Unit-III to V. - ii) In Building Blocks of Artificial Intelligence, recommended to rename the subject name as Soft Computing and swap Unit-I and Unit-II. - iii) In GPU Computing, CUDA Programming can be added. - iv) Scripting Language can be moved to fifth semester and in fourth semester Microprocessors and Microcontrollers can be added. - v) Data Mining subject can be removed and Automata and Compiler Design can be added.